UtrechtUniversity/davrods/README.md

 ### HTTPD vhost configuration ###

-The Davrods RPM distribution installs a commented out vhost template in `/etc/httpd/conf.d/davrods-vhost.conf`.
-With the comment marks (`#`) removed, this provides you with a sane default configuration that you can tune to your needs.
-All Davrods configuration options are documented in this file and can be changed to your liking.
+The Davrods RPM distribution installs two vhost template files:

+1. `/etc/httpd/conf.d/davrods-vhost.conf`
+2. `/etc/httpd/conf.d/davrods-anonymous-vhost.conf`

+These files are provided completely commented out.
+To enable either configuration, simply remove the first column of `#` signs, and then tune the settings to your needs.

+The normal vhost configuration (1) provides sane defaults for authenticated access.

+The anonymous vhost configuration (2) allows password-less public access using the `anonymous` iRODS account.

+You can enable both configurations simultaneously, as long as their ServerName values are unique (for example, you might use `dav.example.com` for authenticated access and `public.dav.example.com` for anonymous access).

 ### The iRODS environment file ###